Modafinil Viatris (Modafinil)

 Who Should Not Take Modafinil Viatris

-Do not take if you are allergic to modafinil or any ingredients, are pregnant, planning to become pregnant, likely to become pregnant, or are breastfeeding.
+Do not use this medication if you are allergic to modafinil or any of its ingredients, are pregnant, or are breastfeeding.

 Medical Conditions to Discuss